shaloo/docs.arcana/docs/concepts/authtype/arcanaauth.md

 Web3 app developers can enable one or more of the supported authentication providers and onboard users.

 To add user onboarding functionality, the developers can use one of the two ways to plug in the authentication provider code in the app.
-They can either use the default, built-in, [plug-and-play login UI]({{page.meta.arcana.root_rel_path}}/concepts/plugnplayauth.md) provided by the {{config.extra.arcana.sdk_name}} or choose to build a custom UI for user login and call the {{config.extra.arcana.sdk_name}} user onboarding functions.
+They can either use the default, built-in, [[concept-plug-and-play-auth|plug-and-play login UI]] provided by the {{config.extra.arcana.sdk_name}} or choose to build a custom UI for user login and call the {{config.extra.arcana.sdk_name}} user onboarding functions.

 The {{config.extra.arcana.sdk_name}} allows developers to configure multiple user authentication providers and onboard users.
 The following authentication mechanisms are supported: